Delta Capricorni: Stellar system

 Delta Capricorni A is an Algol-type eclipsing binary star, with an orbital period of 1.022768 days and an inclination close to the line of sight from the Earth.
 The peak apparent visual magnitude of the pair is 2.81.
 During an eclipse of the primary, this magnitude drops by 0.24.
 When the primary is eclipsing the secondary, the magnitude decreases by 0.09.

-Delta Capricorni A has an overall stellar classification of A7m III, indicating that it is a giant star that has exhausted the supply of hydrogen at its core.
+Delta Capricorni A has an overall stellar classification of A7m III, which would indicate that it is a giant star that has exhausted the supply of hydrogen at its core, but it is actually on the main sequence.
 More specifically, this is a chemically-peculiar Am star with a spectral type of kA5hF0mF2 III under the revised MK system.
 This notation indicates that the calcium K-line matches the temperature of an A5 star, the hydrogen spectral type matches an F0 star, and the metallic absorption lines match an F2 star.

 In the past this star was suspected of being a Delta Scuti variable, which is rare for an Am star.
 This categorization was brought into question during observations in 1994 and it is most likely not inherently variable.
 The primary has double the Sun's mass and nearly twice its radius.
 It is rotating rapidly with a projected rotational velocity of 105 km s−1.
 (This rotation rate is synchronous with the orbital period.)
 Note that it is unusual for an Am star to have such a high rotational velocity.
 The outer envelope of the star is radiating energy at an effective temperature of 7,301 K, giving it the white-hued glow of an A-type star.
 The secondary component is a G-type or K-type star with around 90% of the mass of the Sun.

 There are two optical companions.
 A fifteenth magnitude star is one arcminute away, and a thirteenth magnitude star is over two arcminutes away from the primary star and that distance is increasing.
+Both are line-of-sight coincidences lying at distances over 1,000 light-years.